Supply-chain integrity¶

 outputs: sbom/shadow-{rust,python,typescript}.cdx.json¶

-These are valid CycloneDX 1.5 JSON documents and can be ingested into any supply-chain security tool (Snyk, Dependency-Track, Trivy, Grype, etc.).
+These are valid CycloneDX 1.5 JSON documents and can be ingested into any

-- Rust toolchain:
+- **Rust toolchain**: `1.95.0` (rust-toolchain.toml).

-1.95.0(rust-toolchain.toml). - Python: 3.11 / 3.12 (pyproject.toml).
+- **Python**: 3.11 / 3.12 (pyproject.toml).

 - **Node**: >=18 (typescript/package.json).

-- All dependencies pinned to exact versions in
+- **All dependencies** pinned to exact versions in `Cargo.toml` and

-Cargo.tomlandpyproject.toml.
-Bumps require a commit with CHANGELOG entry. - GitHub Actions: pinned to specific versions (no
+- **GitHub Actions**: pinned to specific versions (no `@main`).
+Renovate

-@main).
-Renovate should be configured to open PRs for bumps.
+should be configured to open PRs for bumps.

-Scope of supply-chain guarantees¶
+## Scope of supply-chain guarantees

 We do NOT guarantee:

-- That upstream dependencies don't have vulnerabilities, run cargo audit,
+- That upstream dependencies don't have vulnerabilities, run `cargo audit`,

-pip-audit, npm audit on each release before deploying.
+`pip-audit`, `npm audit` on each release before deploying.

 - That a determined attacker with admin GitHub access can't forge a release, this is inherent to any GitHub-hosted OSS project.